Nordgaren/tabstate-util/README.md

 ```

 ## How can I contribute?
 Open a github issue, or message me on discord.
-Name on Disorc is `Nordgaren`.
+Name on Discord is `Nordgaren`.
 GitHub issues is easier.
 If I don't get to
 you on Discord you can @ me in any shared server we have.
 I am in John Hammonds Discord.
 You can also try e-mailing me at
 `nordgarentv@gmail.com`